ykhr53/bmo/README.md

 For now, BMO can't count 😢

 ## ToDo
+- be unit testable
-- counting number of votes 🔢
+- enable counting number of votes 🔢
 - decrement 👎
 - add new functions 🆕